redpelicans/client-transac-redline/README.md

 ### transac.exec(transacName, serverUrl, fct, [options, callback])

 * transacName {String} Transaction's label within the web interface
-* serverUrl {String} Connexion string to the transac-redline server
+* serverUrl {String} Connexion string to the transac server
 * fct {Function} Code to be run by transaction.
   * transac {Transac} instance
   * callback {Function} to end transaction processing.
 If it returns an error, or an exception is raised, transaction will be aborted else commited.